tytydraco/yessleep/out/The_Girl_I_see_on_my_commute_never_leaves_the_train_now_I_know_why.md

 “You’ll have to meet me to find out.”

 As the train came to a stop, I said my byes to Zoe, my mission clear.
 I may have been biased because I did really like her, but it’s more than that.
 I was going to help her, whatever it takes.
 Apparently I’ve had this gift to see people on a whole different existential plane, and it makes me wonder how many more have I unknowingly seen.
-Shopping at the store, going for morning runs, playing at the playground.
-What souls were stuck in the same spot, doing the same thing forever.
+They may have been shopping at the store, going for morning runs, playing at the playground.
+What other souls were stuck in the same spot, doing the same thing forever?

 Finishing those thoughts, the doors slid open, greeting me with a swift breeze and pink and blue gradient sky.
 I only managed to take a few steps before I froze completely.
 My breath was visible again.
 I had goosebumps, like my skin was freezing.
 I heard a familiar humming.